modest suggestions for anyone trying to save the world

 A (more-or-less) monthly email focusing on particular issues & examples:

-Chris Rose & Pat Dade from CDSM explain the uses of the powerful psychographic mapping system.
+Chris Rose explain the basics of the powerful CDSM psychographic mapping system.

 Results from a question about attitudes to the state of the environment which has been asked many times by the values surveyors, CDSM